GeorgiosCharalampidis/thought-tracker-backend/README.md

-# MoodTracker
+# mindLog

-MoodTracker is a Spring Boot application designed to track and analyze user Notes and moods.
+mindLog is a Spring Boot application designed to track and analyze user Notes and moods.
 It uses the DeepSeek R1 model running locally via Ollama to provide insights and summaries of user Notes.

 ## Getting Started